ayumifuji/GL_ice_analysis/README.md

 - timeseries_analysis.py: A Python script to read the text timeseries file calculated by calculate_regional_mean_ice_coverage.py, plot daily timeseries, overlay monthly mean timeseries & annual maximum values.

+## Directories
+- glses_datafiles: This directory should contain downloaded GLSEA files.
+On the repo, it's empty (no data is stored, they need to be downloaded from the CoastWatch website).
+- shapefiles: This directory contains geography shapefiles that are used by plot_glsea_ice.py.
+When plotting spatial maps, geography information, such as rivers and state boundaries, will be added based on these shapefiles.

 ## Usage
 ### download.sh